ryan-mcclue/unsw/comp3121/lectures/lec2.md

 Backtracking search viable as condensation graph is acyclic O(V(V + E))

-DAG allows for Topological Sort (so could be used to determine if cycle exists):
+## DAG allows for Topological Sort (so could be used to determine if cycle exists):
 Take list of all vertices that are empty and add
 Then for all vertices with zero in-degrees, i.e. no incoming edges, add O(V + E)

-Single Shortest Path:
+## Single Shortest Path to all Vertices:
-Djikstra's greedy algorithm
+Djikstra's greedy algorithm for DAG
+Claim: Picking path that shortest, will find total shortest path
+Contrapositive: Assume another point exists that is shorter path.
 O(n^2)
-vertices kept in augmented (i.e. heap element is a pair, so sorted on distance, also contain original vertex position) min-heap
+most efficient uses vertices kept in augmented min-heap (i.e. heap element is a pair, so sorted on distance, also contain original vertex identifier) as oppose to array
 O(mlogn)

 ## Minimum Spanning Tree:
 connects all vertices with smallest weight of edges Prims algorithm similar to Djikstras
-Kruskal algorithm builds up forest
+Kruskal algorithm builds up forest (O(mlogn))
-Order vertices by edge weight.
+Order vertices by edge weight (is this topological sort?).
 Add vertex only if doesn't introduce cycle (example of backtracking algorithm? common in graph problems?)
-Efficient implementation uses Union-Find data structure to store connected components we have built up and perform cycle detection on
+Want quick way to determine if two ends of edges belong to same tree to avoid a loop Efficient implementation uses Union-Find data structure to store connected components we have built up and perform cycle detection on
 O(n^2logn)